HackThisSite/dns01cf/README.md

 ## DESCRIPTION

-*dns01cf* is a single-file, Wrangler-free CloudFlare Worker that performs ACME DNS-01 validation while protecting your DNS with granular client ACLs.
+*dns01cf* is a single-file, Wrangler-free CloudFlare Worker that performs ACME DNS-01 validation for domains behind CloudFlare while protecting your account with granular client ACLs.
 Installation takes under 5 minutes and can be done directly in the CloudFlare web UI -- no installation of Git, Wrangler, or anything required!

 :heavy_check_mark: **Fast Installation**: Deploying *dns01cf* requires only three steps: 1) Create a new CloudFlare API token, 2) Create a new CloudFlare Worker and copy the contents of the `worker.js` file from this repository into that new Worker, 3) Set the required and any desired optional environment variables